nathan-kennedy/new-mac-setup/README.md

 - **Ansible**: An open-source automation platform that enables infrastructure as code, task automation, application deployment, and encryption.
 - **Cask**: Extension for Homebrew for installing macOS native applications.
 - **Homebrew**: The "missing package manager" for macOS, used to install and manage software.
-- **mas**: Mac App Store command-line interface that simplifies the installation of App Store applications.
+- **Mas**: Mac App Store command-line interface that simplifies the installation of App Store applications.
 - **Xcode Command Line Tools**: Essential tools for macOS development, including compilers and command-line utilities.

 ## Terminals and Shells